Cohen-J-Omer/k8-task-mgmt-system/README.md

 - The REST API uses the [Gin](https://gin-gonic.com/) framework for fast HTTP routing and middleware.
 - All secrets are managed via Kubernetes Secrets.
 - MongoDB is only accessible from the backend service.
-- HPA is enabled for both API and backend deployments.
+- HPA (Horizontal Pod Autoscaling) is enabled for both API and backend deployments.
+- Continuous Deployment (CD) is incorporated via GitHub Actions, building and pushing images based on the latest commit.
 - Images are built for `linux/amd64` and are pushed to Docker Hub.
 - Designed to run locally on macOS/Linux with Minikube.